juanilarregui/BovineAAEyes80/README.md

 ### Results of our segmentation method

 A table of the results achieved by our segmentation method, for every image, can be seen in [this link](https://raw.githubusercontent.com/juanilarregui/BovineAAEyes80/master/results_per_image.png).
+The evaluation metrics are Precision, Recall, F1 (Dice) and IoU (Jaccard index).